TimHi/obsidian-meeting-notes/README.md

 After being frustrated of creating the same structure for every meeting, copy pasting content I decided to create this plugin.

-# Important note regarding Obisidian 1.0.0

-The plugin seems to be incompatible with Obsidian 1.0.0 see: [Duplicate header](https://github.com/TimHi/obsidian-meeting-notes/issues/1).

 ## Setup

 By default the plugin uses the name `"MeetingNotes"` as the `Meeting Folder location`.
 You can change it in the settings to any name you like.